-When the asylum application is rejected during the short regular asylum procedure, the asylum seeker continues to be entitled to reception conditions until four weeks after the negative decision of the IND.
-111 After those four weeks, the asylum seeker has to leave the reception centre.
-There is an agreement with the Council for the Judiciary (Raad voor de Rechtspraak) that there will be a decision on the appeal and provisional measures in the regular procedure by the regional court within four weeks after the negative decision.
+When the asylum application is rejected during the short asylum procedure, the asylum seeker continues to be entitled to reception conditions until four weeks after the negative decision of the IND.
+144 After those four weeks, the asylum seeker has to leave the reception centre.
+There is an agreement with the Council for the Judiciary (Raad voor de Rechtspraak) that there will be a decision on the appeal and provisional measures in the extended asylum procedure by the regional court within four weeks after the negative decision.
 So in theory, decisions are taken within this timeframe but in practice it happens that after four weeks no decision has been taken.
-The Council of State decided that the right to reception conditions nevertheless ends four weeks after the negative decision regardless of whether the Court has decided on the appeal or not.
-To avoid this precarious situation an asylum seeker can make a request for an 'immediate' provisional measure as soon as it is clear that the court will not decide within this four week period.
+The Council of State decided that the right to reception conditions nevertheless ends four asylum seekers.

+From this moment the asylum seeker is officially falling under the scope of the 2005 Regulation on benefits for weeks after the negative decision regardless of whether the Court has decided on the appeal or not.
+145 To avoid this precarious situation an asylum seeker can make a request for an 'immediate' provisional measure as soon as it is clear that the court will not decide within this four week period.
 Making such a request for a provisional measure ensures that after the four week period the asylum seeker is still entitled to stay in the reception centre while the appeal is still pending.